IAmAnthem/CanineCalculations/ReadMe.md

 [Ancient Anguish](http://www.anguish.org) is a MUD that has been around a long time.

-A feature was introduced that allows players in the Ranger class to breed pets, and for those pets to raise their traits through breeding.
+A feature was introduced that allows characters[^1] in the Ranger class to breed pets, and for those pets to raise their traits through breeding.

 Everyone started at 0, and the traits were all unknown.
 - How many of them are there?
 (17)